UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team26-human-pose-estimation.md

 For the 2D pose-estimation task, the team trained on 1 million images from the 3M dataset and evaluated performance on a 5,000-image test set.
 Because earlier models did not support Sapiens’ full set of 308 keypoints, the researchers evaluated accuracy using both the 114 keypoints that overlap with their 308-keypoint scheme and the standard 133-keypoint vocabulary from the COCO-WholeBody dataset(used as a tester in our prior models as well).

 The results show substantial improvements.
-Compared to ViTPose—which also uses MAE pretraining and an encoder–decoder architecture—Sapiens achieves significantly higher accuracy due to its higher-resolution inputs, larger and denser keypoint annotations, and broader training data.
+Compared to ViTPose, which also uses MAE pretraining and an encoder–decoder architecture, Sapiens achieves significantly higher accuracy due to its higher-resolution inputs, larger and denser keypoint annotations, and broader training data.
 Specifically, Sapiens reports +5.6 P and +7.9 AP gains over the strongest prior ViTPose variants.

 ![YOLO]({{ '//assets/images/team26/sapiens_humans5k.png' | relative_url }})
 *Table 7: Results of Sapiens on Humans-5K test set compared to some other models*[4]